 The Company's investment policy is to keep its cash treasury on deposit in interest bearing Canadian chartered bank accounts.
-Management estimates that its working capital will not provide the Company with sufficient financial resources to carry out currently planned operations and exploration through the next twelve months.
-The Company needs to complete a financing in order to complete its strategic objectives and continue as a going concern (Note 1).
+Management estimates that its working capital may not provide the Company with sufficient financial resources to carry out currently planned operations and exploration through the next twelve months.
+Additional financing may be required by the Company to complete its strategic objectives and continue as a going concern (Note 1).